 This site is 'seeded' with a vast array of Orthodox music and our prayers are available for anyone to use to help bring them closer to God.
 If we have a "mission" it is to bring people closer to God.
 Anything else is superfluous.
 Please take your time to browse and know that the people who attend our services pray for you and your needs.
 When the colour of the text changes that will be a hyperlink carrying you to another window where you will be able to enjoy Orthodox music.

 The Orthodox tradition is a tradition that most closely follows the worship and beliefs of the Early Church.
 Jesus was a Jew and Christianity grew from Judaism.
 As well as explaining what Orthodoxy "is", how Orthodox is lived, and what we believe and practice, within the pages that follow may be seen how close this relationship between Christianity and Judaism continues to this day.

 Our services are in English, and we follow the Russian tradition of worship which - except for the music used - differs very little from the forms of the Greek and other Orthodox traditions.
-Our normal weekly services are Great Vespers on Saturday evening and the Holy Liturgy on Sunday morning.
+Our normal weekly service is the Holy Liturgy on Sunday morning.
 The Liturgy starts at 10.30 am and lasts about an hour and a half.
-Everyone - Orthodox or otherwise - is welcome at these services, and after the Sunday Liturgy there are refreshments available.
+Everyone - Orthodox or otherwise - is welcome at these services.
+After the Sunday Liturgy there are refreshments available.

 The word 'Liturgy' originates from Greek 'leitourgia' and means 'the work of the people'.
-Liturgical worship can be traced back to Moses where,in Exodus, God proscribed how worship was to be conducted.
+Liturgical worship can be traced back to Moses where,in Exodus, God prescribed how worship was to be conducted.
 The experience of attending an Orthodox Holy Liturgy contains contrasting and paradoxical elements of formality and informality.
-The formal components being the words and form of the service, and the informal being the relaxed yet deeply personal atmosphere where nobody minds if people either arrive late or leave early, where children aren't expected to behave like adults, and where people feel free to move around during the service unconstrained by architecture furniture or convention.
+The formal components being the words and form of the service, and the informal being a relaxed yet deeply personal atmosphere in which nobody minds if people either arrive late or leave early, where children aren't expected to behave like adults, and where people feel free to move around during the service unconstrained by architecture, furniture, or normal secular conventions.